 - Any other evidence that can help determine the amount of compensation you may be entitled to

-This can seem like an overwhelming process, which is why it is crucial to contact experienced sexual abuse attorneys to help you navigate through the complex legal procedures.
-You do not have to go through the journey of receiving justice and compensation to help with your healing journey alone.
+This can seem like an overwhelming process, which is why it is crucial to contact a sexual abuse attorney to help you navigate through the complex legal procedures.
+You do not have to go through the journey of receiving justice and compensation to help with your healing alone.